MARKETING • CREATIVE • DIGITAL

 Pros and Cons of Working With Multiple Staffing Organizations

-Registering and meeting with multiple staffing organizations is encouraged, according to Nick Burns, a Celarity Recruiter.
+Registering and meeting with multiple staffing organizations is encouraged, according to Jessica Reedy, a Celarity Recruiter.
 It’s important for a candidate and a recruiter to build a strong, trusting relationship with open lines of communication.
 By meeting with multiple agencies, you can learn about each company and find the right recruiter and company you feel most comfortable with before committing.

 “It’s widely known that most job seekers have multiple advocates helping them along the way, so it would not hurt their reputation to meet with multiple staffing agencies,” Burns said.
 “Finding that trustworthy source will be key.”